 Many hiring managers quickly breeze over the education section when writing job descriptions or reading resumes for marketing positions.
 They think that a marketing job requires a marketing major, so they use this degree as a filter to sort candidates quickly.
 Oftentimes, though, this results in marketing managers weeding out applicants who have skills and experience that would be valuable to their marketing team.

-By discouraging brilliant strategists from other disciplines, they risk missing out on applicants who can adapt in this quickly changing field.
+By discouraging brilliant strategists from other disciplines, they risk missing out on applicants who can adapt to this quickly changing field.
 For this reason, it’s worth it when hiring your next marketing team member to look beyond their educational background.
 In many cases, professionals from other fields can benefit your team in unique and unexpected ways.

 What Is Marketing?

 Before diving into hiring for a marketing position, we should first take a look at the many components that comprise this career.
-Marketing is a bit two faced.
+Marketing is a bit two-faced.
 On one side, it entails communications, writing, design, the arts, and a host of presentational elements.
-These are the client facing attributes, the ones that convince an audience and clarify a brand.
+These are the client-facing attributes, the ones that convince an audience and clarify a brand.

-On the other side is an in depth understanding of this audience.
+On the other side is an in-depth understanding of this audience.
 This includes research, quantitative data, and qualitative insights, all of which have to be integrated with social sciences such as history and behavioral psychology.
 In other words, it can’t just look nice; it has to be effective.
 It’s a tall order, which is why a career field this intricate requires a team with diverse skills and perspectives.